Publicis' Q4 earnings show bet on data company Epsilon is bearing fruit

 By Mathieu Rosemain

-PARIS, Feb 3 (Reuters) - Publicis PUBP.PA, the world's third-biggest advertising group, beat market expectations for organic growth in the last quarter of 2020 thanks to its data company Epsilon, which helped it produce modest growth in the United States.
+PARIS, Feb 3 (Reuters) - Publicis PUBP.PA, the world's third-biggest advertising group, beat market expectations for organic growth in the last quarter of 2020 thanks to its data company Epsilon, lifting Publicis' shares.

 In the face of growing domination by Facebook FB.O and Alphabet's Google GOOGL.O, the Paris-based group is striving to move from traditional print and TV ads to targeted digital campaigns steered by data.